healkeiser/cioxo_pipeline/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Cioxo Pipeline is an under development VFX pipeline for freelancers/small scaled productions.
+It is only available on Windows at the moment.

 <a href="https://github.com/healkeiser/Cioxo">
     <img src="all/ui/graphics/screenshots/cioxo_splashScreen_screenshot_02.png" height="300">